nickbrazeau/discent/README.md

 <description>

 ## IMPORTANT NOTES
-:warning: This model has planned development and is guaranteed to be backwards compatible.
+:warning: This model has planned development and is not guaranteed to be backwards compatible.
 Version updates that are not backwards compatible will be noted in the `NEWS.md` file.

 ## Overview